 Promin ("Sunbeam") continues with the introduction of a brief warm up, in addition to enhancing dance technique it works on emphasizing the need for proper warm ups and stretching.
 We introduce more regions such as Hutsul and Bukovinian to work on developing quick footwork, jumps, syncopation and partner work.

-Kvitka ("The Flower") has a one-hour ballet and character class before they start their choreography class.
+Vesna ("The Spring") has a one-hour ballet and character class before they start their choreography class.
 This class is important because ballet and character exercises develop the dancers grace and endurance and help them achieve better presentation and confidence on stage.
 They also explore new regions such as Lemko or Polissia, building their experience in Ukrainian dance.

 Veselka ("Cheerful") continues with an hour ballet class, taught in the Vaganova style and followed by 90 minutes of choreography.
 This group is made up of our most senior school dancers and we endeavor to foster their love of dance and encourage their skills in new regions of Ukrainian dance.
 They work on enhancing and improving their technique in regions with which they are already familiar.
 We also aim to have dancers from this group have feature roles in our Storyline production.